hepcat72/CFF/README.md

 Helpful definitions:

     Candidate:         A sequence that is suspected to not be the result of a PCR substitution error and may exist in the original biological sample.
-    Real sequence:     A candidate sequence that was found in an arbitrary minimum threshold number of
-                       samples (and may have been optionally
-                       screened for chimerism).
+    Real sequence:     A candidate sequence that was found in an arbitrary minimum threshold number of samples (and may have been optionally screened for chimerism).
     Fake sequence:     A sequence that is presumed to be the result of a PCR substitution error and is believed to not exist in the original biological sample.
     Indel:             A DNA insertion or deletion.
     Mother sequence:   A theoretical real sequence from which erroneous sequences are derived.
-Each
-                       sequence in column 1 of the neighbors file is referred to as a mother sequence when comparing it to its neighbors on that row.
+Each sequence in column 1 of the neighbors file is referred to as a mother sequence when comparing it to its neighbors on that row.
     N0 ("N zero"):     The abundance of a sequence that would be expected if it is the result of a PCR substitution error.
     N/N0:              A.k.a. the "abundance/N0" fraction.
-This is
-                       the abundance of a sequence divided by the expected abundance if the sequence is a fake sequence (i.e. the result of a PCR substitution error).
+This is the abundance of a sequence divided by the expected abundance if the sequence is a fake sequence (i.e. the result of a PCR substitution error).
     Neighbor sequence: A sequence that differs by 1 substitution from a mother sequence.
-Also referred to as "1st neighbor" or "hamming distance 1
+                       Also referred to as "1st neighbor" or "hamming distance 1 neighbor".
-                       neighbor".
     Reverse Spillover: An error that reverses a previous error to be correct by chance, or an error that causes a real sequence to turn into a different real sequence.
     Z Score:           During the estimation of the error rates, a Z Score is calculated for each neighbor.
 It is computed as:

                        z = (An - Amu) / Astddev

-                       where An is the abundance of a particular neighbor, Amu is the average neighbor
-                       abundance, and Astddev is the standard
-                       deviation of neighbor abundance.
-It is then used with a supplied threshold to filter out potential real sequences from the estimation
-                       of the error background.
+                       where An is the abundance of a particular neighbor, Amu is the average neighbor abundance, and Astddev is the standard deviation of neighbor abundance.
+It is then used with a supplied threshold to filter out potential real sequences from the estimation of the error background.
+    Dynamical          A Pearson correlation of the abundance time-trace between 2 Similarity         sequences, normalized by their maximum possible correlation (cmax, computed as the correlation of the higher-abundance time trace with a Poisson-downsampled version of itself)

 Note, each script is designed to handle multiple input files.
 If you supply 1 of one type of file and 10 of another type of file, the same single file will be used for processing each of the other 10 files.
 E.g.: